Low Vision Clinic

 Impaired, 341 West Washington Street, Boise, Idaho, is where you receive low

-vision rehabilitation.
+vision evaluation and rehabilitation.

 return to activities of life that you have missed since your vision loss.
 It